Fair Abstractive Summarization of Diverse Perspectives: Related Work

-\paragraph{Evaluation of Summarization} Evaluation of summarization has been an important open question in natural language generation.
-Although ROUGE~\citep{lin-2004-rouge} and its variations~\citep{rankel-etal-2013-decade} domain the evaluation of summarization, recent research on summarization evaluation reveals that the automatic metrics cannot reliably evaluate GPT-3~\citep{Brown2020gpt3} summaries~\citep{goyal2022news}. \citet{fabbri2021summeval} re-evaluate the metrics for summarization evaluation and benchmark them on 23 models.
-Some new metrics of more dimensions have been proposed. \citet{liu2022revisiting, liu2023towards} propose a two-stage metric that predicts the Atom Content Unit (ACU) for the summary first and checks the proportion of the ACUs that can be inferred from the source text. \citet{zhang2022macsum} evaluate the summaries on the control capability. \citet{shandilya2018fairness} use a rule-based approach to evaluate the fairness of generated summaries.
-Nevertheless, there lack of evaluation of fairness metrics for abstractive summarization.
+\paragraph{Summarization Evaluation.} Recent research reveals that the prior metrics such as ROUGE~\citep{lin-2004-rouge} and its variations~\citep{rankel-etal-2013-decade} cannot reliably evaluate LLM-generated summaries~\citep{fabbri2021summeval,pillutla2021mauve,tam2022evaluating,goyal2022news,zhang2023benchmarking,chang2023booookscore}.
+New metrics of other dimensions have been proposed such as factuality~\cite{kryscinski2019evaluating} and controllability~\cite{zhang2022macsum}. \citet{liu2022revisiting, liu2023towards} propose a two-stage metric that predicts the Atom Content Unit (ACU) for the summary first and checks the proportion of the ACUs that can be inferred from the source text. \citet{olabisi-etal-2022-analyzing} proposed a benchmark for measuring the ability to represent salient as well as diverse perspectives.
+However, their evaluation metrics are unable to assess the distribution of summaries in abstractive summarization tasks.

-\paragraph{Evaluation of Large Language Models} With the development of the LLMs, more attention has been attracted to the evaluation of large language models~\citep{goyal2022news}.
-Research has been done on some key issues such as the consistency of large language models~\citep{tam2022evaluating}. ~\citet{zhang2023benchmarking} benchmarks the large language model for news summarization across various models, prompts, and model sizes.
-Some other work focuses on evaluating ChatGPT with its zero-shot ability~\citep{qin2023chatgpt}, and multitasking, multilingual, and multimodal abilities~\citep{bang2023multitask}.
-Although a number of benchmarks are proposed, there is still a lack of LLMs over fairness and summarization in diverse domains.